Faculty Library Resources Guide

 TCC Riley Archive

-Housed on the first floor of the main campus Library, the TCC Riley Archive is a collection of papers, manuscripts and books on general African-American history from Civil War to Civil Rights eras (1860-1960), with specific focus on Leon and Gadsden Counties in North Florida.
+Housed on the first floor of the main campus Library, the Riley Archive is a collection of papers, manuscripts and books on general African-American history from Civil War to Civil Rights eras (1860-1960), with specific focus on Leon and Gadsden Counties in North Florida.